Commonwealth Consolidated ActsRight to inspect

 (b) pays any fee (up to the prescribed amount) required by the company or scheme.

 ASIC may allow a longer period to comply with the request.
-If the register is kept on a computer and the person asks for the data on floppy disk, the company or scheme must give the data to the person on floppy disk.
-The data must be readable but the floppy disk need not be formatted for the person's preferred operating system.
+If the register is kept on a computer, the company or registered scheme must give the copy to the person in the prescribed form.

 (5) The company is not required under subsection (1) or (3) to allow a person to see, or to give a person a copy that contains, share certificate numbers.